Butterfly World Tour

 The Butterfly World Tour was the third concert tour by American singer-songwriter Mariah Carey.
 The tour promoted Carey's album Butterfly (1997), and included songs from several of her previous albums.
 The tour visited Asia, Australia and the United States, with rehearsals taking place in December 1997.
-Starting on January 11, 1998, the tour spanned five shows in Asia, six in Australia, and one in Hawaii, US.
-Throughout the tour, Carey varied hairstyles and outfits, as well as song selections.
+Starting on January 11, 1998, the tour spanned five shows in Asia, six in Australia, and one in Hawaii, United States.

 The tour was recorded on camera, resulting in a concert video released in VHS format, titled Around the World.
-The video featured live performances of Carey at different worldwide venues including New York, Japan, Hawaii and Brisbane.
-Other scenes are included in the video such as a conversation between Carey and Brenda K. Starr prior to her performance of "I Still Believe".
-Prior to the performances in Australia, a scene of Carey swimming with dolphins is shown.
-Additionally, Olivia Newton-John makes a cameo appearance during their joint performance of Newton-John's song, "Hopelessly Devoted to You".
+The video featured live performances of Carey at different worldwide venues.
 The video was commercially successful, being certified platinum in the United States by the Recording Industry Association of America (RIAA) and gold in Brazil by the Associação Brasileira dos Produtores de Discos (ABPD).